-Host a school-wide assembly to support student learning about concussions and the importance of speaking up about an injury to the head or body.
+Host a school-wide assembly to support student learning about concussions and the importance of speaking up about an injury to the head.
 For tips, view the Concussion Legacy Foundation Canada's Team Up Speak Up speaker/school assembly program.
 Interested in having someone speak at your school?
 Try contacting your local Brain Injury Association or public health unit.

 Address concussion education in your school’s morning or end-of-day announcements using content from this Toolkit.

-Take the pledge to keep each other safe by reporting concussions.
+Take the pledge to keep yourself and each other safe by reporting concussions.
 Visit Team Up Speak Up for details: http://teamupspeakup.org/.

 Engage students using activities or projects that help them learn about concussions and that reinforce the message that a bump to the head or body may need medical attention and time to heal.
 It’s “OK” to take a break!
 Students who have had concussions may also share their experiences, encouraging others to SPEAK UP if they too are ever injured.